 Most candidates don't seek high elected or appointed government posts with the sole intention of becoming rich from the earnings they receive from the U.S. federal government.
 While compensation for such offices as the U.S. president and others is very generous when compared with the average American's salary, most of these men and women would likely make more money in the private sector and often do.

-Both George W. Bush and Dick Cheney, the current U.S. president and vice president, are very wealthy.
+Both George W. Bush and Dick Cheney, the former U.S. president and vice president, are very wealthy.
 In 1989, Bush invested $600,000 to become part owner of the Texas Rangers major league baseball team.
 When the team was sold in 1998, Bush earned at least $14.9 million from the deal, according to CNN.
 As the governor of Texas, Bush earned $115,345 annually.
 Dick Cheney was CEO of Halliburton, an oil engineering company, from 1995 to 2000.
 In 2004 he recieved $194,852 in deferred compensation from Halliburton.
 His net worth is estimated to be at least $30 million, and in 2004, he reported $1.3 million in total income, compared to Bush's $672,788.